 Hot for Dutch Oven Cooking

-His latest book, Stop, Drop, and Cook, emphasizes food storage cooking with your Dutch oven.
+His book, Stop, Drop, and Cook, emphasizes food storage cooking with your Dutch oven.
 His goal with this book is to help you be ready to cook meals for your family when there’s no power or gas for cooking.
 He says to start practicing now.
 Get acquainted with your Dutch oven and how to cook with food storage.
 This way it won’t be unfamiliar, and you’ll have skill and confidence for when the big event happens.

 As I noted last week, the introductory part of Mark’s book is sort of a Dutch Oven 101.
 Recipes come in varying levels of simplicity, or complexity, depending on your point of view.
 They include plenty of helpful commentary and tips.
 Thus, they’re not just lists of ingredients and cooking times.
 You’ll find recipes on…